 (Same as HSCE 262 C)

+One hour lecture per week.

-Two hours lecture per week for nine weeks.
-Credit/No Credit/Letter Grade Option CSU
+Credit/No Credit/Letter Grade Option

 This course correlates knowledge and practice of diagnostic imaging with cross-sectional anatomy of the skull, thorax, abdomen, and pelvis.
 Diagnostic imaging includes the ability to work with ultrasound, computerized tomography, and magnetic resonance.
 A knowledge of medical terminology and anatomy is recommended.